bennisverrir/Golfing-Union-of-Ireland/README.md

 Please enter one of the following numbers:

-[1] - To list all the computer scientists or computers
+[1] - To list all the computer scientists, computers or relations

-[2] - To add a computer scientist or a computer
+[2] - To add a computer scientist,a computer or a relation

-[3] - To find a computer scientist from the list or a computer
+[3] - To find a computer scientist, computer or a relation from the list

-[4] - This will edit a computer scientists from the list
+[4] - This will edit a computer scientists, computer or a relation from the list

 [5] - To delete a relation